matteeyao/apprenticeship/cloud/mod/SAA-CO2/virtual-private-cloud/global-accelerator/README.md

 # Global Accelerator

-> AWS Global Accelerator is a service in which you create accelerators to improve availability and performance of your applications for local and global users.
+> **AWS Global Accelerator** is a fully managed global network traffic manager, a service in which you create accelerators to improve availability and performance of your applications for local and global users.
 >
-> Global Accelerator directs traffic to optimal endpoints over the AWS global network.
+> **Global Accelerator** directs traffic to optimal endpoints over the AWS global network.
 This improves the availability and performance of your internet applications that are used by a global audience.
 >
-> By default, Global Accelerator provides you w/ two static IP addresses that you associate w/ your accelerator.
+> By default, **Global Accelerator** provides you w/ two static IP addresses that you associate w/ your accelerator.
 >
 > Alternatively, you can bring your own.

 ![Fig. 1 How it works](https://d1.awsstatic.com/r2018/b/ubiquity/global-accelerator-how-it-works.feb297eb78d8cc55205874a1691e0ea2bc8bdbf1.png)

+Routes traffic to optimal AWS endpoints based on:

+* Endpoint health

+* Client locations

+* User-configured weights

+**Global Accelerator**

+1. Helps create a more robust architecture

+2. Increases network stability

+3. Provides automatic health checking and routing

 ## Global Accelerator components